symmy596/Advanced_Practical_Chemistry_Teaching/LESSONPLAN.md

 - Understand the concepts of the Lennard-Jones potential and how it can be used in the modeling of atomic particles.
 - Describe the Coulomb potential, and its importance in the modeling of ionic systems.
 - Be able to build a molecular dynamics simulation, using the pylj framework.
-- Utilise the molecular dynamics simulation that they have built to simulate an system deviating from ideal gas behaviour.
+- Utilise the molecular dynamics simulation to study a system deviating from ideal gas behaviour.

 #### Lesson Plan